Trees in graphs of large linear cliquewidth: Preliminaries

-The operation takes the disjoint union of the two input coloured graphs, using disjoint colours, so that the result has $k_1 + k_2$ colours.
-Next, for every pair $(a_1,a_2) \in R$, we add an edge from every $a_1$-coloured vertex in the first graph to every $a_2$-coloured vertex in the second graph. \end{itemize}
+there is a corresponding sum operation, which takes the disjoint union of the two input $k$-coloured graphs and for every pair $(a_1,a_2) \in R$, creates an edge from every $a_1$-coloured vertex in the first graph to every $a_2$-coloured vertex in the second graph.
+The new colouring is the disjoint sum of the two colourings (i.e.~every vertex keeps the same colour). \end{itemize}

 This completes the definition of the cliquewidth algebra.
 The operations of the algebra can be composed, resulting in \emph{term operations}.
-An example is what we call a \emph{sum-and-recolour} operation, which is any composition of the form We will be frequently using pictures of term operations.
-Here is a picture of a sum-and-recolour operation in type $5 \times 3 \to 2$: \mypic{78} Let us explain the picture.
+An example is what we call a \emph{sum-and-recolour} operation, which is any composition of a sum and some recolourings (before and/or after the sum).
+We will be frequently using pictures of term operations.
+Here is a picture of a sum-and-recolour operation for $k=3$: \mypic{78} Let us explain the picture.
 The horizontal coloured rectangles represent the two output colours.
-The two vertical rounded rectangles represent the arguments, with the dots representing the input colours.
+The two vertical rounded rectangles represent the arguments, with the dots representing the input colours (the dots will be called \emph{ports}).
 The placement of the dots in the coloured rectangles represents how an input colour is mapped to an output colour.
 Finally, the edges represent the relation $R$.

-The advantage of the sum-and-recolour operations is that they have a better colour economy, by hiding the intermediate colours $k_1 + k_2$.
-This is slightly non-standard; our present definition of cliquewidth may differ with the usual one by a factor of at most two.
-(This distinction is irrelevant for us as we will only care about boundedness.)